Short-Term Turbulence Prediction for Seeing Using Machine Learning: Conclusions and Discussion

-In future work, we aim to investigate the incorporation of additional meteorological features, such as temperature, wind speed and direction, humidity, and atmospheric pressure, which are known to influence optical turbulence.
-While these variables may provide useful contextual information, their actual contribution to model performance remains to be evaluated.
-Feature engineering and selection will be necessary to determine whether these additional inputs enhance the predictive accuracy or simply add noise to the system \citep{dong2018feature}.
 Beyond the recurrent baselines considered in this thesis, self-attention-based Transformer \citep{wolf2020transformers} architectures could be explored as an alternative sequence model.
 In contrast to RNNs/LSTMs, which compress past information into a fixed-size hidden state, Transformers form predictions by weighting past time steps through attention.
 This mechanism may be advantageous for seeing time series where the relevant temporal dependencies are not strictly local and may occur at multiple, potentially irregular, time scales.
 More generally, other generative architectures such as conditional variational autoencoders (VAEs) could also be considered for probabilistic forecasting, as they learn a conditional latent representation of the future given past observations \citep{vae}.

 Furthermore, future research could explore ensemble strategies that leverage the strengths of different models, for instance, combining the LSTM’s deterministic forecasting capabilities with the \textsc{FloTS} model’s probabilistic uncertainty quantification.
 These extensions would move toward a more comprehensive and operationally useful forecasting framework, capable of delivering both accurate predictions and confidence estimates, while also accounting for physical drivers of seeing variability.